m-clark/Miscellaneous-R-Code/ModelFitting/Mixed Models/mixedModelML/mixedModelML.md

-# Mixed Model Estimation via Maximum Likelihood, <br> and a Connection to Additive Models
+# Mixed Model Estimation, <br> a Connection to Additive Models,<br>and Beyond...

 ## Introduction
-This is an example based on Wood, 2006, chapter 6 in particular.
+This following is based on Wood's 2006 text on additive models, chapter 6 in particular.
+The goal is to express the tie between generalized additive models and mixed models, and open the door to further modeling expansion.
 It assumes familiarity with standard regression from a matrix perspective.

 ## Model Formulation